sayedhfatimi/the-contemplative-path-posts/2025-09-17-trading-big-bags-liquidity-leverage-and-the-architecture-of-risk/post.md

 - **Inverse contracts (BTC settlement):** Best when your intent is to *accumulate BTC* on a long bias — collateral and PnL grow in BTC terms as price rises.

-- **Context decides:** Neither is “better” in the abstract.
+- **Context decides:** Neither is "better" in the abstract.
 Misalignment between contract structure and objective (fiat vs BTC accumulation vs hedge) is the hidden inefficiency.

 ### Counterparty, Operational, and Targeting Risk

 - **Single-venue dependency:** Outages, index anomalies, liquidation engine quirks, or policy changes can trap or penalize concentrated positions.

 - **Stop-hunt susceptibility:** Visible, outsized stops are soft targets.
-Distribution reduces the “bullseye” and dilutes the incentive to run *your* level.
+Distribution reduces the "bullseye" and dilutes the incentive to run *your* level.

-- **Operational load:** One venue feels “simpler,” but it centralizes single points of failure (API limits, rate throttling, fat-finger risk, auth/session loss).
+- **Operational load:** One venue feels "simpler," but it centralizes single points of failure (API limits, rate throttling, fat-finger risk, auth/session loss).

-- **Index composition variance:** Each exchange’s “mark/fair price” basket differs; concentration ties your fate to one methodology.
+- **Index composition variance:** Each exchange's "mark/fair price" basket differs; concentration ties your fate to one methodology.

 | Dimension             | Single-Exchange, Linear, 20x                   | Multi-Exchange, Inverse, 4x                       |
 | --------------------- | ---------------------------------------------- | ------------------------------------------------- |